uadmin/uadmin-docs/_build/html/_sources/tutorial/part17.rst.txt

     func main() {
         // Some codes

+        // Call InitializeSiteName function to assign the SiteName value in the Settings model.
+        InitializeSiteName()
+    }

+    func InitializeSiteName() {
         // Assign Site Name in the Settings setting = uadmin.Setting{}
         uadmin.Get(&setting, "code = ?", "uAdmin.SiteName")